tayyabmehmod/trip_form/README.md

-# 🎓 UOL CS Trip Registration Form
+# 🎓 UOL Trip Registration Form

 This project is a web-based **trip registration form** built using **PHP**, **MySQL**, **JavaScript**, and **SweetAlert2**.
 It allows university students to submit their personal and academic details for confirming participation in a university-organized trip.